 Municipalities participate in the program voluntarily.
 To be eligible for funding, they are required to collect newspapers, flyers, aluminum, glass and steel containers and plastic soft drink bottles.
 Curbside programs collect beverage containers and arrange for the processing of the scrap materials.
 Some municipalities, such as Winnipeg, keep all scrap revenues while others negotiate a split with the waste transporter.
 These revenues, along with the monies received from the MPSP are used to offset the costs of curbside recycling.

-Consumers may recycle their container at any of the >70,000 blue bins throughout the province, or through their public space programs.
+Consumers may recycle their container at any of the over 70,000 blue bins throughout the province, or through their public space programs.

 "RE: EMPTY BEER BOTTLE/CAN/PET CONTAINER RETURNS."
 Manitoba Liquor and Lotteries.
 1 April 2020.

 "'Recycle Everywhere' beverage container stats dropped from consultant report, citing lack of transparency."
 Marcoux, Jacques.
 CBC News.
 22 October 2018.